NinaZumel/NinaZumel.github.io/content/blog/2024-08-20-saturated-models.md

 | gam             | Full GAM model       | 0.3574985 |  0.0658623 |
 | tobit           | Full Tobit model     | 0.2280260 | -0.0072236 |

-**Model RMSE and bias on holdout data**
+**_Model RMSE and bias on holdout data_**

 We get similar results.
-Let’s plot some slices to get an idea of what’s happening.
+We can plot some slices to get an idea of what’s happening.

 {% image "./images/saturated-models/unnamed-chunk-16-1.png", "Comparing Linear to thresholded GAM and Tobit models across various slices of the data" %}